Full Wolf Supermoon, 2 January 2026.

 [personal profile] anais_pf posting in [community profile] thefridayfive

-These questions were originally suggested by [livejournal.com profile] twirlandswirl.
+These questions were written by [livejournal.com profile] tabular_rasa.

 Copy and paste to your own journal, then reply to this post with a link to your answers.
 If your journal is private or friends-only, you can post your full answers in the comments below.